 Teeth are just one part of the smile.
 Neuromuscular orthodontics also recognizes that:

 By establishing a balanced bite, we can put your jaw into a more stable position and ensure the temporomandibular joints’ function.
-Setting a relaxed posture allows your masticatory muscles to function as intended to allow you to chew and move your jaw with easy.
+Setting a relaxed posture allows your masticatory muscles to function as intended to allow you to chew and move your jaw with ease.

-Neuromuscular orthodontics studies how the jaw joints’ muscles, the jaw joints, and the teeth affect one another.
+Neuromuscular orthodontics studies how the jaw joints’ muscles, the jaw joints and the teeth affect one another.
 It also considers how the teeth mesh together to ensure the harmony of all components.

 To properly assess the bite, we use various instruments to examine the structural and fundamental components of your face, jaw, joints and muscles to determine optimal positioning.
 We can also determine where your jaw muscles are most comfortable and establish the endpoint to where we will move your teeth.